ScryEngineering/scrygroup.com/content/services/consulting-training.md

 ### Learning Skills

+Being able to effectively learn is a skill that itself can be learned:

+- Metacognitive skills (Planning, problem solving, goal-setting, etc.)
+- Scheduling and sequencing of learning
+- Domain specific learning topics

+### Interpersonal Skills

 These interpersonal skills are the foundation of an effective, productive and focused team:

-- Metacognitive skills (Planning, problem solving, goal-setting, etc.)
-- Scheduling
 - Communications
 - Stakeholder management